tableau/connector-plugin-sdk/docs/index.md

 ![]({{ site.baseurl }}/assets/files-overview.png)

+# What is a taco?
+A .taco is a packaged Tableau connector file that can be dropped into your `My Tableau Repository/Connectors` folder.
+They will be automatically loaded by Tableau.

+For more information about packaging your connector into a .taco, refer to [How to Package and Sign Your Connector for Distribution]({{ site.baseurl }}/docs/package-sign)

-## Before you begin
+# Before you begin

 You need to do these things before you start:

 - Install the ODBC or JDBC driver that you’ll use with the connector you’ll create.
 - Install Tableau Desktop 2019.2 or later on a Windows or Mac computer.

-## Using a Connector
+# Using a Connector

+## Packaged Connector (.taco)
+Simply drop your packaged taco file into your `My Tableau Repository/Connectors` and launch Tableau.

+Note: Support for loading Taco files was added in the 2019.4 release of Tableau.

+## Developer Path
-You must start Tableau Desktop or Tableau Server with a special command line argument that tells Tableau where to find your Connector.
+You can tell Tableau to load un-packaged connectors with a special command line argument that tells Tableau where to find your Connector.
 See [Run Your Connector]({{ site.baseurl }}/docs/share) for more information.

-**Tableau Desktop:**

-For Windows:
-1. Create a directory for Tableau connectors.
-For example: `C:\tableau_connectors`
-1. Put the folder containing your connector's manifest.xml file in this directory.
-Each connector should have its own folder.
-For example: `C:\tableau_connectors\my_connector`
-1. Run Tableau using the `-DConnectPluginsPath` command line argument, pointing to your connector directory.
-For example:

-    ```
-    tableau.exe -DConnectPluginsPath=C:\tableau_connectors
-    ```

-For macOS:

-In the following examples, replace [user name] with your name (for example /Users/agarcia/tableau_connectors) and [Tableau version] with the version of Tableau that you’re running (for example, 2019.3.app).

-1. Create a directory for Tableau connectors.
-For example: `/Users/[user name]/tableau_connectors`
-1. Put the folder containing your connector's manifest.xml file in this directory.
-Each connector should have its own folder.
-For example: `/Users/[user name]/tableau_connector/my connector`
-1. Run Tableau using the `-DConnectPluginsPath` command line argument, pointing to your connector directory.
-For example:

-    ```
-    /Applications/Tableau\ Desktop\ [Tableau version].app/Contents/MacOS/Tableau -DConnectPluginsPath=/Users/[user name]/tableau_connectors

-    ```